sjmckay/mbb/docs/quickstart.rst

 You specify which parameters to fit using the ``params`` keyword argument; the options are ``L``, ``T``, ``beta``, ``alpha``, ``l0``, or ``z`` (the latter if you want to use ``mbb`` as a far-infrared photometric redshift code).
 The parameter values used to initialize the ``ModifiedBlackbody`` are also used by ``emcee`` as the starting parameters of the fit.

-Note: ``mbb`` handles upper limits correctly in the Bayesian likelihood function; to specify which data should be treated as upper limits, pass a boolean array to the ``uplims``  keyword of ``fit()``.
+Note: ``mbb`` handles upper limits correctly in the Bayesian likelihood function.
+To specify which data should be treated as upper limits, pass a boolean array to the ``uplims``  keyword of ``fit()``.
-The code assumes that, for each photometric band labeled as an upper limit, the flux value should be used as the limit if it is larger than the error, otherwise the error is used as the limit.
+The code assumes that, for each photometric band labeled as an upper limit, the flux value should be used as the limit (accounting for the $1\sigma$ uncertainty as well) if it is positive and larger than the $1\sigma$ error, otherwise this error is used as the limit.

 View the resulting model after the fit, with uncertainties: